We help students and researchers find geospatial data and analyze the data using Geographic Information System (GIS) software.

 - Getting started with spatial analysis (6-week free online course)

-We recommend Scholars GeoPortal for Canadian geospatial data.
+- Find geospatial data in Scholars GeoPortal for Canadian geospatial data.
+Find more geospatial data.

 - Citing geospatial data and software (Carleton University)